DAism2019/Proof-of-Love/english/chap3.md

 ## 3.1 Hatred, Barbaric Behavior, and Domination

 According to Wikipedia, hatred is a strong negative emotional reaction toward certain people, things, or ideas, often linked to opposition or disgust.
-Hatred is frequently associated with intense anger, contempt, and revulsion, and is sometimes regarded as the opposite of love.
+Hatred is frequently associated with intense anger, contempt, and revulsion, and is sometimes regarded as the opposite of love.<sup>73</sup>

 Hatred is a latent, object-directed negative emotional experience that can be externalized as aggression, insults, deception, contempt, or discrimination against others (or oneself), or internalized as anger, sadness, despair, disappointment, or loathing.

 It is both an inner emotional state and a process whereby individuals or collective organizations incite and translate this emotion into violent thoughts and actions.
-Rooted in zero-sum “life-or-death” dualism, hatred manifests in verbal assault, institutionalized discrimination, social exclusion, and violent practices.
+Rooted in a life-and-death binary opposition, hatred manifests in verbal assault, institutionalized discrimination, social exclusion, and violent practices.
 These not only erode trust and public cooperation, jeopardizing the physical and psychological well-being of others, but also backfire on perpetrators, leading to self-barbarization and cycles of inner torment.

 The origins of hatred are evolutionarily intelligible: lions need prey, boar piglets need protection.
 In the jungle, facing food scarcity or predators, there is no space for love—only extreme hatred ensures survival.
 For humans, responding to barbaric assault often necessitates barbaric retaliation to defend oneself or others—what we term legitimate self-defense.
 Indeed, hatred can sometimes serve crucial self-protective or altruistic functions.
 However, since legitimate self-defense entails a complex blend of love and hate, it will not be the focus here.

-Triggers of Hatred:
+**Triggers of Hatred:**

 - Negative judgments and emotional projection